edge-servers/immunity-docs/developer/google-summer-of-code.rst

 - What is your background?
 - Have you ever contributed to open-source software projects?
 If yes, how?
-- Please list the links to your OpenWISP contributions and/or notable contributions to other Open Source & Free Software projects.
+- Please list the links to your Immunity contributions and/or notable contributions to other Open Source & Free Software projects.
 - Do you have any experience with OpenWrt?
-- Do you have a router at home on which you can flash OpenWrt to test OpenWISP?
+- Do you have a router at home on which you can flash OpenWrt to test Immunity?
-- What's your motivation for working on OpenWISP during the Google Summer of Code?
+- What's your motivation for working on Immunity during the Google Summer of Code?

 3. Your GSoC Project